112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Suppose the French armies which were fighting the Germans or the Italians had been fighting us?
-Suppose there had been no French underground, no French resistance, no French sabotage of German military production, no French espionage for SHAEF, no French guerrillas bhind the German lines, no French Maquis in Central France, no FFI inside France as we fought our way through?
+Suppose there had been no French underground, no French resistance, no French sabotage of German military production, no French espionage for SHAEF, no French guerrillas behind the German lines, no French Maquis in Central France, no FFI inside France as we fought our way through?
 How many more American lives do you think we would have lost?